open-sauced/maintainer-intro-course/getting-practical.md

 State the license under which the project is released, and provide a link to the full license text.
 ```

+### Adding a License

+You should have initialized your project with a license, but if you did not, you can add a license to your project by creating a new file named `LICENSE` in the root of your repository.
+You can use the [Choose a License](https://choosealicense.com/) website to help you select the right license for your project.

 ## Set Up Contributing Guidelines